Jasmine Paolini: 2024: Two major finals, Olympic gold

 At the Australian Open, Paolini reached the fourth round of a major for the first time with wins over Diana Shnaider, Tatjana Maria, and Anna Blinkova, before being beaten by fellow first-time fourth rounder Anna Kalinskaya.
 Despite the loss, she reached a new career-high ranking of 24.
 Playing with Sara Errani, she won the doubles title at the Linz Open in February, defeating top seeds Nicole Melichar-Martinez and Ellen Perez in the final.

-In Dubai, Paolini reached her second quarterfinal at WTA 1000 level, defeating 11th seed Beatriz Haddad Maia, Leylah Fernandez and eighth seed Maria Sakkari.
+At the Dubai Championships, Paolini reached her second quarterfinal at WTA 1000 level, defeating 11th seed Beatriz Haddad Maia, Leylah Fernandez and eighth seed Maria Sakkari.
 She reached her first final at this level, following a win over Sorana Cîrstea in the semifinals.
 In the final, she defeated qualifier Anna Kalinskaya to win her first WTA 1000 title, avenging her Australian Open loss earlier in the season.
 As a result, she moved into the top 15 of the rankings on 26 February 2024.

 At the Indian Wells Open, Paolini reached the fourth round, defeating Tatjana Maria and 21st seed Anna Kalinskaya again, before losing to 28th seed Anastasia Potapova.
 She reached a new career-high ranking of No. 13 after a quarterfinal appearance at the Porsche Grand Prix in Stuttgart, where she defeated compatriot Sara Errani and seventh seed Ons Jabeur, before losing to eventual champion Elena Rybakina.
 Following a fourth-round run in Madrid, she rose further to a career-high of No. 12.